 Rough and Tumble (1998-present)

-Rough and Tumble has long been the staple resource for college students taking classes in state government and those wanting Jack Kavanagh has been a political reporter for nearly thirty years and along the way he earned 2 Emmy awards plus a PBS “Telly” award.
-In California, Kavanagh was the political reporter for KOVR-TV for 17 years.
-He covered the the start of the first Gulf War from Washington and has covered national political conventions since 1976.
+Rough and Tumble has long been the staple resource for college students taking classes in state government and those wanting to get a wider perspective on state politics than any one news source is likely to provide.
+Jack Kavanagh was a political reporter for nearly thirty years including as the political reporter for KOVR-TV for 17 years.
+He puts together a no-nonsense collection of news clips that are presented with minimal explanation or interpretation.

 Online at Rough and Tumble